marcpage/scheduling/README.md

 Go to https://github.com/marcpage/scheduling/pulls

-There should be a green button that says create a pull request.
+There should be a green button that says `Compare and Pull Request`.
 After the pull request is created, respond to comments, fix anything needed.
 Changes can be made, and then you can `commit` and `push` (see above) to update your branch.